Saturday, November 2, 2024

 the body of Rodney Nordby.
 We had no idea where he had been murdered, and our leads were exhausted.
 All we knew for sure was that Rodney was killed somewhere else.
 Now we had the crime scene and a suspect.
 Things were coming together, all thanks to Joyce Terry our dispatcher.

 At midnight, February 29 became March 1st.
-On the same day 32 years earlier, I raised my right hand before Sheriff Don Hathaway and swore to enforce the laws of Louisiana.
+Eight leap years earlier, I rose my right hand before Sheriff Don Hathaway and swore to enforce the laws of Louisiana.
+That night was my 32nd anniversary in law enforcement.

 Detective Lucky arrived from the office and made recorded interviews with Daniel’s dad and sister.
 Detective Prudhome was finishing the search warrant for Daniel Haire's home and starting on an arrest warrant for Daniel.